 ABOUT JOEY DONOVAN GUIDO

-Joey’s road to being a life coach and facilitating GUTS programs began with his own self-care journey, when he nearly died from a condition called Crohn’s disease in 1998.
+Joey’s road to becoming a teacher of presence life coach and a facilitator of mindfulness-based programs began with his own self-care journey, when he nearly died from a condition called Crohn’s disease in 1998.

 Since then, he has been practicing mindfulness, meditation, and is a long-time student on the subjects of self-care, neuroplasticity, trauma, psychology, spirituality, goals, and relationships.